 By the end of the music performance, this multi-hour exchange of non-verbal dialogue, the greater We, i.e. musicians, crew, venue personnel and audience – may walk away with the feeling that something inside us has changed, and as a result we are not the same individuals as before.
 The effect can be momentary, or last a lifetime.
 One could say that on a certain level, we experience a profound bond of interconnection and relationality with others through a shared listening and collective attunement to deeper realities channeled via musical expression and its appreciation.

-In a high-level musical improvisation performance context, literal listening is second nature.
-Shouting out musical cues verbally can interrupt the flow of energy, therefore, as they say in the film “Star Wars”, highly-creative musicians use “the force”.
+In a peak-level musical improvisation performance context, literal listening is second nature.
+Shouting out musical cues verbally can interrupt the flow of energy, therefore, as they say in the film “Star Wars”, masterful musicians use “the force”.
 Beyond the components of the music, there is energy and intent.
 And when any musician at this level of proficiency intends to make a shift, or a move toward something else – whether a different section of the form, or a different outpouring of energy or expression, there is a felt-sense of tension which seeks resolution.
 You can feel it, before you can hear it.
-You can feel the future before it emerges, and once you hear it, this resolution of tension, the future is now and a new reality emerges.
+You can feel the future before it emerges, and once you hear it - when you hear it, this resolution of tension - the future is now and a new reality emerges.